 heart failure, and lung disease or weakened immune systems such as patients with

 diabetes, and patients with

 or getting chemotherapy

 People aged 19 years and younger who are on long-term aspirin therapy

-Antivirals should be taken as early as possible—within the first two days of your illness.
+Antivirals should be taken as early as possible—usually within the first 2 days of your illness.
 Oseltamivir and zanamivir are taken 2 times per day for 5 days.
 Peramivir is given as a single dose.

 Antivirals can be used to prevent the flu.
 But the best strategy is to be

 every year.
-The CDC recommends that everyone aged six months and older get the flu vaccine as soon as it becomes available.
+The CDC recommends that everyone aged 6 months and older get the flu vaccine as soon as it becomes available.

-Antiviral agents for influenza.
+Influenza antiviral medications: Summary for clinicians.
 Centers for Disease Control and Prevention website.